-The Santa Clara Valley Transportation Authority (VTA) is responsible for public transport in and around San Jose.
-What the city lacks in subway routes it makes up for with an integrated transit system consisting of buses, light rail, long-distance trains and bicycles which will be easy for expats to navigate.
+The Santa Clara Valley Transportation Authority (VTA) oversees public transport in and around San Jose and makes getting around in the city a breeze.
+What San Jose lacks in subway routes, it makes up for with an integrated transit system consisting of buses, light rail and long-distance trains, which will be easy for newcomers to navigate.

 Public transport in San Jose

-VTA runs a light rail network in San Jose which operates 365 days a year and is open between 4.30am and 1.30am, depending on the line.
-Trains usually arrive and depart every 15 minutes but this can vary depending on the route and the time of day.
+VTA runs a light-rail network in San Jose which operates 365 days a year and is open between 4am and 1.30am, depending on the line.
+Trains usually arrive and depart every 15 minutes, but this can vary depending on the route and the time of day.
 Tickets must be purchased beforehand from a ticket vending machine at the station or via the EZfare mobile app.
 If using VTA services frequently, it's a good idea to pick up a Clipper card, which can be loaded with credit.
 One-day or monthly passes can also be loaded onto the Clipper card.

-Another option is the Altamont Corridor Express (ACE), which is especially useful for sightseeing.
-Tickets can be bought through ACE’s website or at stations and official vendors.
+Another option is the Altamont Corridor Express (ACE), which is especially useful for sightseeing between Stockton and San Jose.
+Tickets can be bought through ACE's website or at stations and official vendors.

-Route numbers and destinations should be visible on bus stops as well as above the bus’s windshield.
-Commuters should get to their bus stop five minutes before scheduled arrival times.
-Buses are usually stopped by holding one’s hand up and passengers should have their fare or Clipper card ready before boarding.
-If paying in cash, the exact amount must be used as bus drivers do not carry change.
+Route numbers and destinations are visible at bus stops and above the bus's windscreen.
+Commuters should aim to arrive at their bus stop five minutes before scheduled arrival times.
+Buses are usually stopped by holding one's hand up, and passengers should have their fare or Clipper card ready before boarding.
+The exact amount must be used if paying in cash, as bus drivers do not carry change.

 Taxis in San Jose

 A multitude of cab companies are available to expats who would want to travel by taxi in and around San Jose.
 Taxis can either be called in advance or hailed on the street and are also available at the airport.
-They are, however, more expensive than other modes of transport, but some companies offer discounts for longer distances.
+However, they are pricier than other modes of transport, but some companies offer discounts for longer distances.

 Popular ride-hailing services such as Uber and Lyft are operational in San Jose and can be utilised via their respective mobile applications.